juan-castro-net/dataset_ad/README.md

 # Alzheimer's Disease Dataset

-This Alzheimer's disease dataset is used to classify Normal Cognition (CN) and Alzheimer's disease (AD) cases.
+This Alzheimer's disease dataset was used to train Convolutional Neural Networks (CNNs) classification models to distinguish between Normal Cognition (CN) and Alzheimer's disease (AD) cases.

 ## Datasets
-In this study, we used T1-weighted structural magnetic resonance imaging (3D-MRI) from three prominent datasets for Alzheimer's disease research: Alzheimer's Disease Neuroimaging Initiative (ADNI) \cite{ADNI}, Australian Imaging, Biomarker \& Lifestyle Flagship Study of Ageing (AIBL) \cite{AIBL}, and Open Access Series of Imaging Studies (OASIS) \cite{OASIS}.
+In this study, we used T1-weighted structural magnetic resonance imaging (3D-MRI) from three prominent datasets for Alzheimer's disease research: Alzheimer's Disease Neuroimaging Initiative (ADNI), Australian Imaging, Biomarker \& Lifestyle Flagship Study of Ageing (AIBL), and Open Access Series of Imaging Studies (OASIS).
 Subjects in these datasets have been characterized using the Clinical Dementia Rating (CDR) scale, where 0 indicates cognitively normal (CN), and values from 1 to 3 indicate different stages of Alzheimer's disease (AD) [Hughes_Berg_Danziger_Coben_Martin_1982]().
-Table \ref{table:dataset} shows the demographic information for these datasets.
+#Table \ref{table:dataset} shows the demographic information for these datasets.

 <!--
 ## Datasets